emdete/Qubes-blogs/emdete/README.md

 	/usr/lib/pulse-10.0/modules/module-vchan-sink.so
 ```

+Observation: the volume control pavucontrol in dom0 takes around 20%
+cpu.

 Voidlinux
 ---------

 I recently discovered Voidlinux, a new distribution from scratch without
 legacy issues.
-So i decided to try to build a Voidlinux based appvm.
+So i decided to try to build a Voidlinux based AppVM.

 A setup of an HVM was braindead simple.
 An AppVM (or PVM) would be
 harder.
 All the Qubes programs have to be build.
 This is alot of trouble